 Hard skills

-Undoubtedly, Seniors are expected to be technical specialists who make few mistakes and produce robust code.
+Undoubtedly, seniors are expected to be technical specialists who make few mistakes and produce robust code.
 However, you should remember that they have specializations, too.
 No matter how highly rated a developer is, he or she cannot be proficient in every technology there is.

 Technical skillset: